-Example: The Ghostbusters have been called in to deal with 'Slammer', a Class V Full Roaming Non-Terminal Repeating Phantasm haunting a state Correctional Facility.
+Example: The Ghostbusters have been called in to deal with 'Slammer', a Class V Full Roaming Non-Terminal Repeating Phantasm haunting a state run correctional facility.
 Mainly, the striped spook slams doors, rattles the bars of unoccupied cells, and makes the sounds of someone dragging a ball and chain.
-Now, he's causing serious trouble, occasionally throwing cell doors open, hiding guards' keys, and slamming his fists down on fire and escape alarms at random.
+Nowadays he's causing serious trouble by throwing cell doors open, hiding guards' keys, and slamming his fists down on fire and escape alarms at random.
 What's gotten into him?

 Slammer has a PKE of 9 and a Ectoplasm of 3.
-His primary Supernatural Abilities are Psychokinetic Slam 7 (used to slam doors, gates, etc. shut) and Physical Slam 5 (used to physically hit things with his over-sized hands).
-As two Ghostbusters chase him down a hallway he uses his Psychokinetic Slam to quickly shut a gate behind him so the PCs with run into it - hard!
-The GM decides Slammer with put 3 of his PKE into the attack.
+His primary Supernatural Abilities are Psychokinetic Slam 7 (used to slam doors and gates shut at a distance) and Physical Slam 5 (used to physically hit things with his over-sized hands).
+As two Ghostbusters chase him down a hallway he uses his Psychokinetic Slam to quickly shut a gate behind him so the PCs will run into it - hard!
+The GM decides Slammer will put 3 of his PKE into the attack.
 This would mean he rolls 10 Ghost Dice and is now at PKE 6.

 The GM rolls: (I actually rolled): 5, 5, 5, 5, 4, 3, 2, 2, No Ghost (1), and No Ghost (1).